“And the remnant took his servants, and entreated them spitefully, and slew them.

 One Tuesday I was called into the church board room, and told I could resign with severance or be fired on the spot.
 I had done nothing wrong, had no moral failing.
 I was merely inconvenient.
 I sat there holding my wife’s hand, staring into space, wondering why God had abandoned me.

+When a minister is fired, he’s not just losing a job.
 Immediately our family had lost our entire local support system at the church.
 My kids lost their playmates and my wife lost most all her friends.
 Our friends thought we’d just walked away and thoughtlessly abandoned them.
 What they didn’t know was that we’d been threatened to lose our severance pay if continued our relationships with them or breathed a word of what had happened.

 Just a few weeks later, we’re living in a small apartment over my in-laws’ garage.
 We’d lost everything except each other.
-In fact, I almost lost my faith in God as well, and at times even wanted to lose my own life.
-I functioned for weeks as either a non-responsive zombie or an angry, wounded victim.
+In fact, I almost lost my faith in God as well and felt my life was over.
+Being a pastor was part of who I was, and I thought I’d never get to serve a church again..
+For weeks, I was either a non-responsive zombie or an angry, wounded victim around my family.
+I still don’t know how my wife survived during that bleak season.
+I was utterly lost: defeated and feeling like a criminal, though I’d done nothing wrong.

-You see, once a pastor is without a church, it’s terribly hard for him to find a new one.
+I feared I would never function again in the ministry God had called me.
+That’s because once a pastor is fired by a church, it’s terribly hard for him to find a new one.
 Prospective churches assume he must have done something wrong to be so bluntly dismissed.
 So he usually ends up in some secular employment making much less than he did before, and now unable to follow his calling.

 Meanwhile, the pastor and his family struggle with feelings of betrayal, loneliness, and being forsaken by God.
 Is it any wonder so many pastors’ deal with depression and suicidal thoughts, and their children leave the church when they come of age, never to return?